 I started out by cutting one of my four inch strips in half to make 2 two inch strips.
 I used these as a sort of molding along the edges of the plank wall.

-If any of you have ever thought about building a plank wall in your home but just didn’t think you could make it work, I want you to know
+If any of you have ever thought about building a plank wall in your home, what’s stopping you?

 You can totally do this!